sdhani/didactic-robot/README.md

 # didactic-robot
-## Summer Android Studio App Development Exploration 2018
+### Summer Android Studio App Development Exploration 2018
-Comprises of a series of Android Studio projects completed during the Udacity App Development course.
+Comprises of a series of Android Studio projects related to the Udacity Android Studio App Development course.